When is the Right Time to Hire a Criminal Defense Lawyer?

 When You Are Wrongly Accused of Committing a Crime

 Could you imagine being accused of something you didn't do?
-When law enforcement, a judge, or a prosecutor accuses you of committing a crime that you didn't do, it can be an arduous task to prove your innocence, especially if you have a prior record.
+When you are accused or charged with committing a crime that you didn't commit defending yourself may seem straightforward but it can be an arduous task to see to it that the charges are timely resolved.
 It can also feel hopeless and like it's impossible for you to get someone to listen to your side.
-The truth is that your past mistakes should not be used against you.
+The truth is that anything you say or do can and will be used against you.
 To increase your chances of being cleared of charges, it's advisable to have a defense lawyer who can support your innocence and fight for your rights.
 Criminal defense attorneys at Theos Law don't just listen - we act swiftly and always with your best interests at heart.

 Truck Accident Attorney Ravenel, SC